D-Katt/D-Katt/README.md

 ### About me
 My name is Ekaterina.
-I live is St. Petersburg (Russia) and study ML and deep learning for the last couple of years.
+I have been studying and practicing ML, deep learning and data analysis for the last three years.

 I have an extensive experience working in real estate consulting and appraisal industry as an analyst and marketing specialist.
 In addition to coding and ML experiments, I can handle a wide range of tasks from market research to financial analysis to project management.